Teacher's Guide: Event Objects Notes

 Overview

 This lesson presents a straightforward yet powerful extension of the Keyboard Events! lesson.
 Event objects provide a range of additional, contextual information about their corresponding events.
 In the case of keyboard-related events, they also permit us to effectively bind events for all keys with a single event listener, thereby substantially reducing the amount of coding required for many applications.
-Additionally, this lesson introduces two additional keybinding functions, keyup
+Additionally, this lesson formally introduces two additional Pencil Code keyboard-related event binding functions, keyup

 and keypress

-, which facilitate a more finessed response to computer keyboard input.
+, which facilitate a more finessed response to computer keyboard input than can be accomplished with keydown

 More about the lesson